Edward Colston (U.S. Representative): Career

 Edward Colston was admitted to the bar and practiced in what later became the Eastern Panhandle of West Virginia, although the local Berkeley County judges chose fellow lawyer, soldier and politician Elisha Boyd as the local prosecutor (and he would serve four decades).

 Like Boyd, Colston served in the War of 1812, volunteering as a private in Charles Faulkner's artillery company (which helped defend Norfolk and Portsmouth against British land and naval forces).
 He later received a lieutenant's commission in an infantry regiment.

 Berkeley County voters elected Colston to the Virginia House of Delegates several times.
 He first served from 1812 until 1814, then from 1816 to 1817, before winning election to the Fifteenth Congress (March 4, 1817 – March 3, 1819) with 64.35% of the vote, defeating Democratic-Republicans Daniel Morgan and Robert Bailey.
-Colston did not seek re-election but returned to Honeywood because his father needed help handing the family's plantations.
+Colston did not seek re-election but returned to Honeywood because his father needed help handling the family's plantations.
 In the 1820 census, this Edward Colston owned 13 slaves and also farmed with the assistance of one free black boy.
 His father owned more slaves.
 By 1840, Edward Colston's family had grown to include 10 persons (6 of them children), and 18 slaves, as well as the now-over 55 year old free black man and a 24 to 34 year old free black woman.

 After his father's death in 1823, Berkeley County voters again elected Edward Colston as one of their representatives in the House of Delegates, so he served from 1823 to 1828, and then from 1833 to 1835.
 He lost an attempt to return to the U.S. Congress in 1825 to Democratic-Republican William Armstrong of Hampshire County.
 Berkeley County voters also elected Colston their High Sheriff in 1844 and 1845.